kiontupper/NMD-442-blog/reading5.md

-# UX Design Research
+# UX Research

-Three articles on UX design research:
+Three articles on UX research:

 ## The Complete Guide to UX Research Methods